-- 1) The permittee shall collect a minimum of three samples (flow-weighted composite if possible) from the outfall(s). - 2) The permittee shall collect a second and third sample (composite samples if possible) for use during the 24-hour renewal of each dilution concentration for each test.
+- i.
+The permittee shall collect a minimum of three samples (flow-weighted composite if possible) from the outfall(s). - ii.
+The permittee shall collect second and third sample (composite samples if possible) for use during 24-hour renewals of each dilution concentration for each test.
 The permittee must collect the composite samples so that the maximum holding time for any effluent sample shall not exceed 36 hours for first use of the sample.
 The permittee must have initiated the toxicity test within 36 hours after the collection of the last portion of the first composite sample.
 Samples shall be chilled to 6 degrees Centigrade during collection, shipping, and/or storage.
-A holding time up to 72 hrs is allowed upon notification to EPA of the need for additional holding time. - 3) The permittee must collect the composite samples such that the effluent samples are representative of the discharge duration, and of any periodic episode of chlorination, biocide usage or other potentially toxic substance discharged on an intermittent basis.
+A holding time up to 72 hours is allowed upon notification to EPA of the need for additional holding time. - iii.
+The permittee must collect the composite samples so that the effluent samples are representative of the discharge duration, and of any periodic episode of chlorination, biocide usage or other potentially toxic substance discharged on an intermittent basis.